Odoo9.0模块开发全流程

 Using the inverse relational field one2many, modify the models to reflect the relation between courses and sessions.

-class, and - add the field in the course form view.
+2. add the field in the course form view.

 responsible_id = fields.Many2one('res.users',